Do the Results of Experiments Extend to Field Situations?

 Ultimately, we want to develop ideas that have use in the field.
 It is nice to know that there is a way to cure laboratory rats of cancer, but the ultimate question is whether the technique works with people.
 How then can we take ideas developed in the lab and validate them in the real world of economics and business?
 There are several methods.

 - One method is parallelism, by which the investigator checks the robustness of a result by gradually adding layers of complexity, bringing the experiment closer and closer to field conditions.
 A related technique is test bedding, in which a field institution is recreated in the lab.
 Cal Tech's Charlie Plott has done a great deal of work in these areas, most recently test bedding some ideas for future FCC auctions.

 - Another method is to literally move the experiment out of the lab and run it in the field.
-University of Arizona's David H. Reiley has done some very interesting work along these lines, running auctions designed for scientific purposes on the internet.
+Google's Principal Scientest and former Professor of Economics David H. Reiley has done some very interesting work along these lines, running auctions designed for scientific purposes on the internet.